 The ERCEA Steering Committee is the body that supervises the operations of the ERCEA.
 It adopts the agency's annual work programmes, administrative budget and annual reports.

-- Kurt Mehlhorn, ERC Scientific Council member
+- Kurt Mehlhorn, Member of the ERC Scientific Council

-- Maria Leptin, ERC President (Observer)
+- Maria Leptin, President of the European Research Council (Observer)

 The European Commission appoints the members of the Steering Committee for a (renewable) period of 2 years.

 - Budget: € 16 billion (2021-2027) - 17% of the overall Horizon Europe budget

 - Since 2007, ERC funded more than 12 000 projects and over 10 000 researchers.
 It evaluated more than 100 000 research proposals.